Donald O'Connor

 Donald David Dixon Ronald O'Connor (August 28, 1925 – September 27, 2003) was an American dancer, singer and actor.
-He came to fame in a series of films in which he co-starred with Gloria Jean, Peggy Ryan, and Francis the Talking Mule.
+He came to fame in a series of films in which he co-starred, in succession, with Gloria Jean, Peggy Ryan, and Francis the Talking Mule.

-O'Connor was born into a Vaudeville family, where he learned to dance, sing, play comedy, even slapstick.
+O'Connor was born into a vaudeville family, where he learned to dance, sing, play comedy, and perform slapstick.
 The most distinctive characteristic of his dancing style was its athleticism, for which he had few rivals.
 Yet it was his boyish charm that audiences found most engaging, and which remained an appealing aspect of his personality throughout his career.
-In his early Universal films, O'Connor closely mimicked the smart alec, fast-talking personality of Mickey Rooney of rival MGM Studio.
-For Singin' in the Rain, however, MGM cultivated a much more sympathetic sidekick persona, and that remained O'Connor's signature image.
+In his Universal musicals of the early 1940s, O'Connor was a wisecracking, fast-talking teenager, much like Mickey Rooney of Metro-Goldwyn-Mayer.
+But by 1952 and Singin' in the Rain, MGM had cultivated a much more sympathetic sidekick persona for him, and that remained O'Connor's signature image.

-His best-known work was his "Make 'Em Laugh" dance routine in Singin' in the Rain (1952), for which role O'Connor was awarded a Golden Globe.
+His best-known work was his "Make 'Em Laugh" dance routine in Singin' in the Rain (1952), for which O'Connor was awarded a Golden Globe.
 He also won a Primetime Emmy Award from four nominations and received two stars on the Hollywood Walk of Fame.

 Early years

-O'Connor was born in 1925 to Vaudevillians Edward "Chuck" O'Connor and Effie Irene (née Crane) in Chicago, the 200th child born at St. Elizabeth Hospital there.
+O'Connor was born on August 28, 1925 in Chicago to Vaudevillians Edward "Chuck" O'Connor and Effie Irene (née Crane), the 200th child born at St. Elizabeth Hospital there.
 Both the O'Connors struggled to remember where and when exactly Donald was born, due to the family's extensive travel.
 Effie was a bareback rider and Chuck was a circus strongman and acrobat.
 His father's family was from Ireland.

 O'Connor later said, "I was about 13 months old, they tell me, when I first started dancing, and they'd hold me up by the back of my neck and they'd start the music, and I'd dance.
 You could do that with any kid, only I got paid for it."

 When O'Connor was only two years old, he and his seven-year-old sister, Arlene, were hit by a car while crossing the street outside a theater in Hartford, Connecticut; Donald survived, but his sister died.
 A few weeks later, his father died of a heart attack while dancing on stage in Brockton, Massachusetts.
-His brother Billy died a decade later from scarlet fever and his eldest sibling Jack died from alcoholism in 1959.
-Three other siblings died during childbirth.
-O'Connor said the tragedies "marred my childhood and it's still haunting."

 O'Connor's mother was extremely possessive of her youngest son due to these traumas, not allowing him to cross the street on his own until he turned 13.
-Effie also stopped O'Connor from learning hazardous dance routines, and made sure she always knew where he was when he wasn't performing.
-She was a typical stage mother, often striking him.
+Effie also stopped O'Connor from learning hazardous dance routines, and made sure she always knew where he was when he was not performing.

-O'Connor later said regarding Effie, "She wanted me to be as great as I possibly could be.
-She did her best."